Configure authentication and permissions for your providers to start using Kuba securely.

 If running on Compute Engine, the default service account will be used automatically.

-Ensure your service account has the Secret Manager Secret Accessor
+Ensure your service account has the Secret Manager Secret Accessor role:

 gcloud projects add-iam-policy-binding PROJECT_ID \